 Smith is the classic "emperor with no clothes."
-He has no more authority to represent the United States in this Court, or in the underlying prosecution, than Patrick Mahomes, Kim Kardashian or Mick Jagger.
-The Court should grant the stay.
+He has no more authority to represent the United States in this Court than Tom Brady, Lionel Messi, or Kanye West.
+The Court should grant the Motion to Dismiss on the Appointments Clause issue, and do so prior to ruling on the other Motions to Dismiss pending in this case.